 While the acquiescence of the minority and defeated candidates is a necessary maxim of self-governing society, there is a real, quantifiable danger of the “tyranny of the majority.”
-In his famous First Inaugural Address in 1801, the nation’s new third president, Thomas Jefferson, sought to assure his defeated foes by proclaiming a sacred principle:
+In his 1801 Inaugural Address the nation’s new third president, Thomas Jefferson, sought to assure his defeated foes by proclaiming a sacred principle:

 that though the will of the majority is in all cases to prevail, that will, to be rightful, must be reasonable; that the minority possess their equal rights, which equal laws must protect, and to violate would be oppression.

 An “error of opinion may be tolerated where reason is left free to combat it.”
 In other words, we are all loyal Americans, whose patriotism should not be questioned and who should not be at another’s throats.